techTianjin

 We also need to drill out 4 rivets: three for the window guide, and one on the prop for one of the screw-mounting points for the inner door panel.

 Before removing the lock, we should free the aforementioned cable.
 We also need to release a metal rod from the door handle.
 This rod is similar to the one we have seen in the trunk lid.
 The plastic piece that holds it is in this case white and stronger.
 We have no choice but to release it blind.
-Once the rod is freed, we can remove the door lock by undoing 4 T30 screws.

 In the photo, you can see the white plastic lock for the door unlock rod.
 Below it, there is a black cable holder.
 This is for the keyless go switches in the door handle.